bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 1/call-this.md

 [Firebase JS SDK have switched]: https://firebase.blog/posts/2021/08/deep-dive-into-the-new-firebase-js-sdk-design

-But the call-this operator, together with the [pipe operator `|>`][pipe operator], would make interoperability between 𝘟 and 𝘠 more fluid – and it would make the choice between 𝘟 and 𝘠 less viral – bridging the schism:
+But the call-this operator, together with the [[pipeline]] operator, would make interoperability between 𝘟 and 𝘠 more fluid – and it would make the choice between 𝘟 and 𝘠 less viral – bridging the schism:

 ```js